Applicants must meet the following mandatory requirements:

 Due to the large number of applications submitted every year, the assessment and selection process is very complex and takes until mid-August each year.
 Please understand that we cannot provide you with any information about the selection until the jury makes its final decision.
 All applicants will be informed of the results in due course.

-The research stay must commence in the year after the Science Forum and should last between a minimum of 4 weeks and a maximum of 12 weeks.
+The research stay in the year following the Virtual Science Forum should last between a minimum of 4 weeks and a maximum of 12 weeks.
 It is not possible to conduct the research stay at two different organisations/institutions/companies or to split the time of the stay.
 Generally, all research facilities in Germany associated with sustainability research are eligible for funding.
 The awardees need to choose the host by themselves and obtain official confirmation of supervision from the host organisation.
 In addition, a research plan that has been coordinated with the host is required before funding for the research stay can be granted.
 After the stay, the participants have to submit a report summarising the key results of their work during this period as well as an outlook on future collaborations.